helloworldpark/local-hough-line-cpp/README.md

 Third, it is not that robust to errors.
 In real world's images, the edge detector usually fails to extract the exact edges.
 So actual line might look to be broken, or wiggled.
 This can hinder the line detector's performance.

 Fourth, there are very many parameters to calibrate.
-Including pre-processing,
+Including pre-processing, there are 9 parameters that can be controlled in this project.

 ### Pre-processing